kiebitz-oss/vanellus/README.md

 Welcome!
-Vanellus is the Kiebitzt Typescript library that provides all necessary functionality for building web applications based on the Kiebitz API and data models.
+Vanellus is the official Kiebitz Typescript library that acts as an interface to the Kiebitz backend services and provides necessary functionality for building end-to-end encrypted applications with Kiebitz.

-**This is still a work in progress.**

 # Requirements